Automating server setup

 - Create a key called RunOnce if it doesn't already exist

 - Right-click the RunOnce key add a new String value.
-Name the value anything (e.g. – "CertInitScript")
+Name the value anything (for example – "CertInitScript")

 - Double click the string value and add the following for its data: